Activity 5.2: How is Colonel Young Oak Kim an Unsung Hero?

 • What real-life heroes can you name?

-• Use the slide, “What is an Unsung Hero?” to review qualities of a hero.
+• Use the slide, “What Is an Unsung Hero?” to review qualities of a hero.

-• Introduce the book Unsung Hero: The Colonel Young Oak Kim Story by reading the excerpt from the back cover.
+• Introduce the book Unsung Hero: The Colonel Young Oak Kim Storyby reading the excerpt from the back cover.

-• Distribute the Characteristics of a Hero Worksheet and review directions.
+• Distribute the Characteristics of a Hero Worksheetand review directions.
 Ask students to identify one characteristics of Young Oak Kim (based on your reading of the back cover) and help them fill in the table for that characteristic.
 (EX: Kim was “BRAVE” because he served in the army.)

 Annotating the Text